slint-ui/slint/docs/building.md

 ### Tutorials

-There are three tutorials, one for each of the three languages supported by Slint.
+There are three tutorials built with mdbook, one for each of the three languages supported by Slint.

 #### Rust tutorial